Skip to main content

 • Not everyone will be eligible for a better rate of interest, or to remortgage at all - it’s treated as a new application, so can be difficult if your circumstances have declined

-• It can be cheaper to borrow money with a traditional loan - even though the interest rate may be higher on a loan, the repayment period is typically shorter than a mortgage term, meaning you could still pay more interest overall by borrowing more on your mortgage
+• If you're remortgaging to release equity it can be cheaper to borrow money with a traditional loan - even though the interest rate may be higher on a loan, the repayment period is typically shorter than a mortgage term, meaning you could still pay more interest overall by borrowing more on your mortgage

 Kellie Steedquotation mark